-Range & Habitat: Plains Grass-Leaved Goldenrod occurs occasionally throughout Illinois, but is more common in the northern and western areas of the state (see Distribution Map).
-The distribution map is from Jones and Fuller (1955), rather than the ILPIN database (see the discussion below).
-Habitats include slightly moist to dry black soil prairies, sand prairies, and gravel prairies; meadows along rivers in otherwise forested areas; rocky glades; areas along roadsides and railroads, particularly where remnant prairies occur; and abandoned fields.
-This plant is more typical of the Great Plains to the west, but it is still locally common in some parts of the state.
+Range & Habitat: Plains Grass-leaved Goldenrod occurs occasionally throughout Illinois, but it is more common in the northern and western areas of the state (see Distribution Map).
+This plant is native to the state.
+The distribution map is from Jones & Fuller (1955), rather than the ILPIN database, because of some inaccuracies in the latter.
+Habitats include black soil prairies, sand prairies, gravel prairies, railroad prairies, meadows along rivers, rocky glades, roadsides, areas along railroads, and sandy fields.
+Plains Grass-leaved Goldenrod is more typical of areas to the west in the Great Plains, but it is still locally common in some parts of the state.

-Photographic Location: The photographs were taken of plants growing in the webmaster's garden in Urbana, IL.
+Photographic Location: The photographs were taken of plants growing in the webmaster's garden in Urbana, Illinois.